Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 - Kansas State and its opponents have combined to score more than 47 points in six of nine games this season.

-- So far this season, 55.6% of West Virginia's games (5/9) have had more combined points than Saturday's over/under of 47.

-- The combined points per game average of the two teams, 55, is 8.0 points more than Saturday's over/under.
+- The two teams combine to average 55 points per game, 8.0 more than the total in this contest.

-- The 44.6 combined points per game that these two squads have allowed this season are 2.4 fewer than the 47 over/under in this contest.
+- The 44.6 combined points per game that these two squads have allowed this season are 2.4 fewer than the 47 total in this contest.

-- The Wildcats and their opponents have scored an average of 53.9 points per game in 2021, 6.9 more than Saturday's total.
+- The average total in Wildcats games this season is 53.9, 6.9 points above Saturday's over/under of 47.

-- In 2021, games involving the Mountaineers have averaged a total of 52.6 points, 5.6 more than the set over/under in this contest.

 Kansas State Stats and Trends